peekjef72/veeam_exporter/README.md

 + Then edit the conf/config.yml file and add your settings.
 + Try your config by executing the command in try mode

-example with the default dumy config file:
+example with the default dummy config file:
 ```shell
 python3 veeam_exporter_cmd -n -v
 veeam_exporter[647132]: level=INFO - veeam_exporter 1.0.3 starting....